 Statement of Principles on Policing and Community Engagement

-The American Legislative Exchange Council (ALEC) is strongly committed to expanding opportunity for all, understanding that no individual should feel threatened or be treated differently based on the color of their skin.
+The American Legislative Exchange Council (ALEC) is strongly committed to expanding opportunity for all, understanding that no individual should feel threatened or be treated differently based on the color of their skin or ethnic background.
 Fairness, justice, equal protection and safety within our criminal justice system, and in communities, are the only means for protecting and serving all Americans.

 We seek a criminal justice system that respects human dignity, ensures equal justice under the law, and keeps communities safe.
 We also seek a truly inclusive and vibrant society, free of abuse of power and authority in a variety of contexts: